-Protect Your Estate with The Help of San Jose Prenuptial Agreement Attorneys
+Protect Your Estate With The Help Of San Jose Prenuptial Agreement Attorneys

 Sometimes, you may wish to keep your property entirely separate from your spouse during marriage or in case of a divorce.
 You may have children from a prior marriage and wish to protect their right to inherit your estate.
-In other cases, you may have accumulated a substantial amount of wealth before marriage.
+In other cases, you may have accumulated substantial wealth before marriage.
 You may want to ensure that some or all of this wealth will stay within your family line or be distributed to a charity after your death, rather than being shared with a new spouse.
-A prenuptial agreement — often called a premarital agreement — can help to ensure that your estate plan works as you intended.
+A prenuptial agreement — often called a premarital agreement — can help ensure that your estate plan works as you intended.
 Additionally, a postnuptial agreement, which you sign after marriage, can accomplish the same thing.

-How Does a Prenuptial Agreement Work?
+How Does A Prenuptial Agreement Work?